andrew/ultimate-awesome/README.md

 - [awesome-salient-object-detection](https://github.com/visionxiang/awesome-salient-object-detection) - A curated list of awesome resources for salient object detection (SOD), focusing more on multi-modal SOD, such as RGB-D SOD.
 - [progressive-enhancement-resources](https://github.com/voorhoede/progressive-enhancement-resources) - Resources on Progressive Enhancement.
 From concept and strategies to feature detection & testing methods.
 Complete with a list of (code) examples.
 - [Reading-Comprehension-Question-Answering-Papers](https://github.com/xanhho/Reading-Comprehension-Question-Answering-Papers) - Survey on Machine Reading Comprehension.
-- [awesome-adtech](https://github.com/AirGrid/awesome-adtech) - 😎An awesome list of awesome adtech things curated by the community.
 - [awesome-Auto-Parallelism](https://github.com/ConnollyLeon/awesome-Auto-Parallelism) - A baseline repository of Auto-Parallelism in Training Neural Networks.
 - [awesome-php-jobs](https://github.com/filhodanuvem/awesome-php-jobs) - 🐘A curated list of companies using php .
 - [awesome-industrial](https://github.com/HighFiveDetroit/awesome-industrial) - Curated list of Industry 4.0 research, popular events, open-source software projects and learning resources that are worth looking into!.